Mir's Kvant-2 module

 An isolated cutaway view of the Kvant-2 module showing separate sections of the spacecraft.
 Credit: Khrunichev

 So-called GN (hydraulic weightlessness) version of the Orlan spacesuit was used in the underwater training of cosmonauts during Mir and ISS programs.
-Copyright © 2001 by Anatoly Zak
+Copyright © 2001 Anatoly Zak

 A Kvant-2 interior circa 1996, with one of the attitude control gyrodines seen in the center of the photo.
 Credit: NASA